tiagostutz/interview-code-assignment/case-study/CASE_STUDY.md

 ## Instructions for Candidates
 Before starting the case study, read the [BRIEFING.md](BRIEFING.md) to quickly understand the domain, entities, business rules, and other relevant details.
-**Analyze the Scenarios**: Carefully analyze each scenario and consider the questions provided.
+**Analyze the Scenarios**: Carefully analyze each scenario and consider the tasks provided.
+To make informed decisions about the project's scope and ensure valuable outcomes, what key information would you seek to gather before defining the boundaries of the work?
-**Hypothesis**: Discuss your ideas and approaches to address the problems presented in each scenario.
-Be sure to consider validations, constraints, potential challenges and possible solutions.